thangd2it/iCheckbox/README.md

 ========

 A custom checkbox component for iOS apps, written in Swift 3.0.
-Checkboxes can be ordered in one or two columns, can have solid borders with or without rounded corners, single or multiple selections, etc.
+Checkboxes can be ordered in one or two columns, can have solid borders with or without rounded corners, single or multiple selections, etc. iCheckbox works with iOS 8 and newer, and can be used in an Objective-C project.

 See few examples:
 > Single selection, two columns, rounded corners solid border with title